nubot-nudt/PALoop/README.md

 This project cantians the basic implementation of the pose-based loop closure probability, in the files of ProbabilisticLoopClosing.h and ProbabilisticLoopClosing.cpp.

-The proposed loop closure detection method can ONLY work together with a on-linear optimization-based visual odometry.
+As a “pure” LCD method, The proposed loop closure detection method can ONLY work together with a on-linear optimization-based visual odometry.
 The demonstration of applying this method in ORB-SLAM2 is provided in this project.

 Maintainer: NuBot workshop, NUDT China - http://nubot.trustie.net and https://github.com/nubot-nudt